flutter/website/get-started/codelab/index.md

 - Break down the logic further where it calculates divided cells.
   (Search for xxx)
 - Retake screenshots on the Android emulator?
-- Somehow cross links from code to text so people can restart and fine their place more easily?
+- Somehow cross link from code to text so people can restart and find their place more easily?
 (Tao)
-- Second route should be named "Saved Suggestions" - name should be consistent: screenshot, code, markdown content.
 {% endcomment %}

 * TOC